DomainDrivenArchitecture/ddaArchitecture/en/80_config_management/10_scope/README.md

 DevOps, IT Operations, IT Architects, software developers.

 ##Limits
-This FeatureSpec is limited to configuration management of linux systems.
+This FeatureSpec is limited to configuration management for linux systems.